Evidence in the death of Uta von Schwedler.

 When a licensed therapist gets into a sexual relationship with a client, or customer, and that client then commits suicide, the therapist is generally forced by licensing authorities to retrain for a completely different field, like dishwasher.
 He probably has been prescribed Xanax in the past and gave her some.

-Speculation There was no Xanax bottle found at the house and it's very unlikely a woman like that would have kept the Xanax in a baggy.
+Speculation There was no Xanax bottle found at the house and it's unlikely she would have kept the Xanax in a baggy.
 The boyfriend found the body, probably realized what happened and did what most people do in that situation.
 He removed evidence of his involvement.
-Up to that point his actions were not especially offensive, but he then told the police to consider her ex husband a suspect, when he in fact probably knew what had happened and who would have been held legally accountable.
+Up to that point his actions were not especially offensive, but he then told the police to consider her ex husband a suspect, when he in fact probably knew what had happened and who would have been held legally accountable for the suicide.

 18 Uta's sister writes at https://web.archive.org/web/20161027111737/http://justiceforuta.com/ "My family and I, we are so happy to have spent 12 days in August 2011 in Uta’s house in , to be part of her life there and had time for long talks.
 Uta was very sad about the fact, that the children were not allowed to be with us at Yellowstone Park and to the river rafting trip in Moab."